hpj1992/harshit_site/content/posts/clean-coder.md

 ### TDD - Test Driven Development
 I personally have not used TDD in a professional environment, however after reading this chapter of a book I can not wait to use it professionally.

-The unit tests are documents The describe the lowest level design of the system.
+The unit tests are documents they describe the lowest level design of the system.
 They are unambiguous, accurate, written in a language that audience understands.The problem with testing code is that you have to isolate that code.
 It is often difficult to test a function if that function calls other functions.
 In other words, the need to test first forces you to think about good design.

 The three laws of TDD
 - You are not allowed to write any production code until you have first written a failing unit test